-DON’T LET FUNGUS HAVE A FIELD DAY WITH YOUR INDIAN HAWTHORN.
+DON’T LET FUNGUS HAVE A FIELD DAY WITH YOUR INDIAN HAWTHORNE.

-Q: My once brilliantly green and thriving Indian hawthorn now has yellowed foliage marred with brown mottling and spots.
+Q: My once brilliantly green and thriving Indian Hawthorne now has yellowed foliage marred with brown mottling and spots.
 What is this and how should I treat it?

 Fortunately, a broad-spectrum fungicide can successfully treat and help prevent leaf spot and other fungal diseases.
 Don’t let fungus have a field day with your Indian Hawthorne.
 Apply a fungicide as soon as new growth appears each year to keep your plants healthy and looking their best.